Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tnumber_17_oldpr.md

 <div class='workings'>
 <div class='working'>

+ABBR: Let's first multiply the numbers ignoring the decimal points.

 $14.67 \times 7.6$

 Between the two numbers, the total number of digits after the decimal point is three.